The school’s relationship with the ?aq’am Community is articulated in a Memorandum of Understanding (MOU).

 As such, Purcell Collegiate will work with the ʔaq’am Community to continually adopt and implement those calls and articles that can be actioned and applied by Purcell Collegiate School students and staff.

-We acknowledge that Purcell Preschool sits on the traditional, ancestral homeland of the Ktunaxa peoples.
+We acknowledge that Purcell Collegiate sits on the traditional, ancestral homeland of the Ktunaxa peoples.
 Our neighbours, friends, and partners are members of the ʔaq̓am Community.

 We are grateful for the opportunity to live, learn, and work on this special land for this important purpose: to connect our educational environment to the natural environment, fostering learning and inspiring leadership in the Ktunaxa way – as keepers of the land and waters.